 - describe key concepts, applications, and algorithms within data analytics,

 - explain areas where data analytics can be applied in an organisational context.

 Regarding competence and skills the student is expected to be able to on completion of the course:

-- use tools to analyse and visualize large amounts of data,
+- use tools to analyse, find patterns in, and visualize large amounts of data,

 - through programming create solutions for basic analysis and visualization of data.